bluebirdOT/HackTheWorld/Wakanda Project/Documentation.md

 - running on 10.109.0.11
 - User: admin
 - Pass: *ask me*
-- firewall rules only allow certain IPs GUI access
+- whitelist of addresss with gui access made-same addresses as barn_door_protocol